Loved Ones Instruct Lawyers To Investigate Whether Sandblaster Exposed To Silica At Work

 “Through our work we see the devastating consequences exposure to silica can have on people.
 We are now investigating whether Brian was exposed during his career at Didcot Power Station.

 “Nothing can make up for their loss but we are determined to provide Brian’s family with the answers they deserve.
 Therefore any information about the working conditions Brian faced could prove vital in providing Karen and the rest of the family with some form of closure.”
-Alex Shorey - Associate Solicitor
+Alex Shorey - Senior Associate Solicitor

 Brian, who lived in Northampton, started working at Didcot Power Station in his early 20s.